DIGITAL ASSETS AND PRIVATE LAW

 Exploratory Working Group and Workshop

 On the basis of feedback received from the Governing Council, and with a mandate to do so, the Secretariat set up an Exploratory Working Group, chaired by Professor Hideki Kanda.
-The Group held five meetings between July and September 2020 and prepared a Preliminary Issues Paper which served as the basis of the Issues Paper which the formally constituted Working Group for this project would consider.
+The Group held five meetings between July and September 2020 and prepared a Preliminary Issues Paper which served as the basis of the Issues Paper which the formally-constituted Working Group for this project would consider.

 The UNIDROIT Secretariat, with the assistance of the Exploratory Working Group, organised an Exploratory Workshop on Digital Assets and Private Law which was held on 17 and 18 September 2020 in a hybrid manner, prior to the second meeting of the Governing Council at its 99th session.
 The Exploratory Workshop presented an overview of the issues identified by the Exploratory Working Group and sought input from experts.
-Its outcomes contributed towards the final Issues Paper prepared for the first meeting of the full Working Group for this project which was held on 17-19 November 2020.
+Its outcomes contributed towards the final Issues Paper prepared for the first meeting of the full Working Group for this project, which was held 17-19 November 2020.

 The Digital Assets and Private Law Working Group

-As consistent with the Institute’s established working methodology, a Working Group was established, composed of international legal experts and observers representing different legal systems with expertise in a number of relevant fields such as property law, secured transactions and digital technology.
+As consistent with the Institute’s established working methodology, a Working Group was established, composed of international legal experts and observers representing different legal systems with expertise in a number of relevant fields, such as property law, secured transactions and digital technology.

 The Digital Assets and Private Law Working Group was composed of: